 Soil and nutrient management has changed significantly in the past 20 years, greatly improving the efficiency of crop production.

-Recommendations for optimal nitrogen rates have become more accurate and specific; there is greater attention to ensuring all plant nutrients are in adequate supply; trash retention has reduced erosion; controlled traffic farming and reduced tillage have improved soil structure and reduced costs; and well-managed legume fallows help break pest and disease cycles while reducing fertiliser costs and improving soil health.
+Recommendations for optimal nitrogen rates have become more accurate and specific; there is greater attention to ensuring all plant nutrients are in adequate supply; trash retention has reduced erosion; controlled traffic farming and reduced tillage have improved soil structure and reduced costs.
+While well-managed legume fallows help break pest and disease cycles while reducing fertiliser costs and improving soil health.

-The need to focus on soil health and not just nitrogen and the importance of good agronomic practices is clear.
-Many farmers have been keen to trial a variety of soil-enhancing activities in recent years including Matti Kangas from Abergowrie and Simon Mattsson in Mackay who share a passion for soil health and the associated benefits.
-While nitrogen is important for productivity, it is clear improved soil biology will achieve healthier soils which will result in better yields, benefiting both the farm business and the environment.
-Read more.
+The need to focus on soil health, not just nitrogen, and the importance of good agronomic practices is clear.
+Its evident that improved soil biology achieves healthier soils resulting in better yields, benefiting both the farm business and the environment.

 Providing adequate nutrients, especially N, P and K, has long been the focus of soil management for sugarcane growers.
 Farm practices today have changed greatly with the advancements in soil and nutrient management.
-Smartcane BMP’s first module examines how to improve soil health and optimise nutrient management to reduce soil constraints to crop production, where physical, like compaction, or chemical, like sodicity.
+Smartcane BMP’s first module examines how to improve soil health and optimise nutrient management to reduce soil constraints to crop production.
 Read more.

 The Russo family from the Isis district are 'Going nuts to improve soil health' as they show us how they are using peanuts, together with an efficient irrigation system, to boost their soil and improve productivity of their sugarcane crops in Episode 2, Season 7 of the CANEGROWERS' Virtual Bus Tour series.